ranjeethmahankali/SubDivExactEval/README.md

 ```
 Parameters:
 * double[] controlPointCoords:
-Array of control points has the length 2*N+8 where N is the valence of
+Array of 2*N+8 control points where N is the valence of
 this patch, sorted in the order described in the Stam's paper.
 The
 coordinates of the control points should be packed into the flat array
 in the form - [x1, x2, x3, x4, ... y1, y2, y3, y4, ... z1, z2, z3, z4 ...]